googleapis/google-cloud-dotnet/docs/devsite-help/cleanup.md

 For more information, see the [client lifecycle documentation](client-lifecycle.md)

+### Streaming calls

+Streaming RPCs should be disposed, and ideally all responses read before disposal.
+See the [streaming RPCs documentation](grpc-streaming.md) for more details.

 ## REST-based APIs

 Summary: Use a single client if you can.
 Clients are threads-safe,